Muncaster Castle and Gardens

 Muncaster Castle and Gardens :

-Dominating the River Esk, Muncaster has been of strategic importance since Roman times, and has been home to the Penningtons since 1208.
+Muncaster Castle, dominating the River Esk, has been of strategic importance since Roman times, and has been home to the Penningtons since 1208.

 The pele tower stands on Roman foundations and was extended through the ages into the Castle of today.
 In 1862 the fashionable architect Anthony Salvin was engaged by the fourth Lord Muncaster to rebuild the house.
 Salvin took the courtyard, built by the first Lord Muncaster, and converted it into the present drawing room.

-In 1208 the land was granted to the Pennington family, and it is still their home, probably only due to the magical ‘Luck of Muncaster’, a glass drinking bowl belonging to Henry VI.
+In 1208 the land was granted to the Pennington family, and it is still their home.
+Ledgend has it, only due to the magical ‘Luck of Muncaster’, a glass drinking bowl belonging to Henry VI.
 He gave it to the family in 1464 declaring that as long as it remained intact, Penningtons would live and thrive at Muncaster.

 A tour of the house may be made with audio commentary, narrated by Patrick Gordon-Duff-Pennington, the present owner, describing what can be seen in the Great Hall, the Library, the Dining Room, the Drawing Room and the Bedrooms.